-Rooms/Resources allow you to limit your availability to make sure that a certain resource is available when an appointment is booked.
-Clients won't see these, resources act as an additional restriction on top of your Availability and Scheduling Limits.
+Rooms/Resources allows you to ensure that a certain resource is available when an appointment is scheduled.
+Clients won't see these; Rooms/Resources act as a restriction in addition to your Availability and Scheduling Limits.

-This works best when you have several calendars where different appointment types rely on a limited number of resources (like rooms, cars, etc.).
-For example, if you employ 5 therapists to share 3 rooms for their in-person appointments, you’d need to create a resource for Rooms to make sure that at least one room is available when an in-person appointment is booked.
+For example, if you employ 5 therapists to share 3 rooms for their in-person appointments, you would need to create a Resource for "Rooms" to make sure that at least one room is available when an in-person appointment is scheduled.

-- Create a resource for Rooms with a quantity of 3 that applies to your in-person appointments:
+- Create a resource for "Rooms" with a quantity of 3 that applies to your in-person Appointment Type:

 - Now when someone books an in-person appointment, it will require one room.
-This means that the most in-person appointments that can be booked at one time is 3, because after that you’re outta rooms.
-Once all rooms are used up other therapists can still accept phone appointments though, since the resource doesn't apply to that appointment type.
+This means that the most in-person appointments that can be booked at one time is 3, because after that you’re out of rooms.
+Once all rooms are used up other therapists can still accept phone appointments though, since the resource doesn't apply to that Appointment Type.

 Classes and Resources